 “During this unusual time, when we’ve had to temporarily close the building to the public, this outdoor exhibition is an unexpected joy and uplifting gift,” said GAAC Executive Director Sarah Kime.
 “We can bring so much creativity outside.
 And, make local art accessible to anyone, every day, just by walking by the building.”

 The 6ft Apart Art series was developed in response to the challenges posed by COVID-19.
-Practices such as social distancing will be built into 6ft Apart Art events, and offer a safe alternative to traditional indoor art activities, gallery exhibitions and performance.
-The series will take place at the GAAC and turn the front- and backyards, and parking area into arts venues.
+Practices such as social distancing will be built into 6ft Apart Art events, and offer a safe alternative to traditional indoor art activities, gallery exhibitions, and performance.
+The series will take place at the GAAC and turn the front- and backyards, and parking areas into arts venues.

 In addition to the Outdoor Gallery and the Clothesline Exhibit, this year’s 6ft Apart Art series of exhibitions includes: